 Newly constructed, relocated, or altered areas of a building require a C of O (certificate of occupancy).
 A new C of O is also required if the occupancy classification of a building, or portion of a building, is changed.

 Any building that has been legally occupied, without a change of occupancy as defined by the building or land use codes, is assumed to have a C of O for the current use.
 A Zoning Compliance review is still required for any change in Tenancy.
 This review may result in a Zoning Compliance Certificate instead of a new Certificate of Occupancy.
-For questions about the new policy, contact Clayton Trevillyan, Interim Building Official at 520-837-4913, or Steve Shields, Lead Planner at 520-837-4956.
+For questions about certificates of occupancy please contact Eric Newcomb, Building Plans Examiner at 520-837-4911, or Steve Shields, Principal Planner at 520-837-4956.

 Certificate of Occupancy Forms (PDF files)